CosmicSubspace/MSI-Keyboard-Lights/README.md

 - Requests
 - Pillow

-You can easily install these libraries using pip.
-Open up the command prompt, and then execute
+For those who are not familiar with Python, here's how to do it:
-`py -m pip install requests`
+Go to start, and search for: 'cmd'.
+A program named 'Command Prompt' will be the first result.
+Open it up.
-and `py -m pip install pillow`
+Now, in the black window that appeared, type in `py -m pip install requests` and press Enter.
+If it works, a bunch of things will appear on the command prompt, ending with 'Successfully installed...'
-And then you're good to go!
+If it worked, now type `py -m pip install pillow` and press Enter.
+If this command also succeeds, you're good to go!

 #### Step 4: Running the script
 Finally, double-click on the `ScreenMirror.py`.